The Most Important IELTS Test-Day Tips that you need to remember

 1. Pack your passport and snacks

-It’s good to pack your bag, including your passport and snacks, the night before the test.
+It’s good to pack your bag, including your passport and snacks, the night before the IELTS test-day.
 You don’t want to be running around the morning of the test last-minute trying to find the most important document you need.
 Without it, you won’t be able to sit the test.
-Remember to do a double check of your bag in the morning.
+Remember to do a double-check of your bag in the morning.
 It’s also a good idea to pack some healthy snacks like fruits and nuts.
 There will be a break between the first part of the test (writing, reading, listening) and the speaking test.
 So, pack some brain food to keep you going.

 2. Know where you’re going